 Recovering From Cocaine Withdrawal and Addiction

-Recovery from cocaine addiction should begin in medically-supervised detox, where the person’s physical and mental health can be closely monitored, and immediate physical and mental health treatment can be administered as necessary.
+Recovery from cocaine addiction should begin in cocaine detox, where the person’s physical and mental health can be closely monitored, and immediate physical and mental health treatment can be administered as necessary.

 While there are no medications specifically approved for cocaine withdrawal, there are some medications that have been found to offer relief for some withdrawal symptoms, based on a capacity to reverse or counteract some of the effects of cocaine addiction in the brain.